Agenda

 Times in PST

-Workshop participants will engage with the industry’s leading design professionals in an intimate, classroom-style setting.
-Select between three thematic tracks including: sustainability, detailing, and technology.
-Choose the Tracks and Sessions that most interest you and dive-deep into project typologies, technologies, and techniques to grow your knowledge and practice.
-A light breakfast, lunch, snacks and drinks provided throughout the day.
+Workshop participants will engage with leading design professionals in an intimate, classroom-style setting.
+Choose from three thematic tracks — High-Performance Facades, Technologies & Techniques, and Creative Collaborations — and dive deep into working methods, case studies, and materials to help expand your knowledge and practice.
+A light breakfast, lunch, and refreshments will be provided throughout the day.

 TRACK A